The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support

 The particle advance consists of two components: Stepping the equations of motion in time, and calculating the currents from the particle motion, which act as a source term to Maxwell's equations.

 The equations of motion can be solved for each particle independently of all the other particles, making the particle push itself highly parallel.
-The particles do not interact directly, but via the electromagnetic fields only.
+The particles do not interact directly, but only through the electromagnetic fields.
 Each particle push requires finding electromagnetic field values on grid locations in the vicinity and interpolating them to the particle location.
-Whereas many particles may access the field values in the same grid location concurrently, these are read-only accesses that do not require serialization.
+While many particles may access the field values in the same grid location concurrently, these are read-only accesses that do not require serialization.

-For performance reasons, it is advisable to avoid accessing the field values in random order, as we otherwise introduce a memory access bottleneck.
-On traditional CPUs, many cache misses will occur, and performance can degrade greatly.
-Figure~\ref{fig:psc12}(a) depicts this approach.
+For performance reasons it is advisable to avoid accessing the field values in random order, which leads to a memory access bottleneck.
+On traditional CPUs, many cache misses will occur and performance can degrade greatly.
+Figure~\ref{fig:psc12}(a) depicts this effect.
 For each particle, field values from surrounding grid points need to be loaded to find the Lorentz force.
 As particles are accessed in random order, these accesses are all over the place.
 Similarly, current density updates go back to main/global memory in random order.
-Avoiding these random accesses is the reason why particles are kept approximately sorted by grid cell in most PIC codes.
+Avoiding random memory accesses is the reason that particles are kept approximately sorted by grid cell in most PIC codes.